RagurivonRaguri/react-hooks-components-basics/README.md

 It's important to learn more about class components later on, so that when you encounter them in legacy code, you'll still be able to work with them.
-However, for the time being, we'll just be focusing on function components.
+However, for the time being , we'll just be focusing on function components.

 ## Conclusion